-The physical properties of the encaustic skins became metaphoric for expressing what needs to be looked at in a different way.
-Layers of wax are fused to each subsequent layer.
-They cover up the past.
-Released, removed, manipulated, flipped over, refused, all of these actions give me a sense of freedom, and the ability to step outside myself.
+I peel them back to reveal a portion of what once was.
+Revealed, exhumed, manipulated, up-ended, exposed-all of these actions give me a sense of freedom, and the ability to step outside myself.
 Seemingly destructive to the surface, the peeling plays a positive roll in removing a build up and seeing what has been lying dormant.
+It holds a stratum of time much like the earths core.
 The depth created working this way is jarring to me, confrontational, alluring and frightening.
 There is risk involved, but the presence of this relief work conveys a sense of resilience and life which keeps me returning.
 It speaks with a boldness and beauty which is also fragile.
 This opposition between image/content and material is the catalyst for the development of my encaustic relief series.
-This work continues to evolve as I find new ways to shed light on subjects that need to be confronted.
+This work continues to evolve as I find new ways to shed light on the past that enlightens and informs the future.